+3.2.1.
 Width of oil fingers

-Fig. 3(a) shows the width of the oil fingers $W{\rm oil}$ as a function of time for experiments conducted with a wedge of angle $\alpha \simeq 0.21^{\circ}$ and layers of thickness $h \simeq 35$, 60 and 80 μm.
+Figure 3(a) shows the width of the oil fingers W{oil} as a function of time for experiments conducted with a wedge of angle $\alpha \simeq 0.21^{\circ}$ and layers of thickness $h \simeq 35$, 60 and 80 μ m.
 The vertical dashed lines indicate the time at which the fingers cease to extend.
 Beyond this point, the fingers begin to retract and their length decreases.
-As shown in Fig. 3(a), the width is approximately constant during the extension phase.
-It seems that the time-averaged width $\overline{W}{\rm oil}$ is of the order of 20h, as seen in Fig. 3(b).
+As shown in figure 3(a), the width is approximately constant during the extension phase.
+It seems that the time-averaged width $\overline{W{oil}}$ is of the order of 20h, as seen in figure 3(b).
 Once the fingers have reached their maximum position, their tip tends to retract and widen.
-Eventually fingers coalesce, leaving entrapped bubbles (Fig. 2b).
+Eventually fingers coalesce, leaving entrapped bubbles (figure 2b).

+3.2.2.
 Width of air channels

-Fig. 4(a) shows the width of the air channels $W{\rm air}$ as a function of time for an angle $\alpha \simeq 0.21^{\circ}$ and different layer thicknesses.
+Figure 4(a) shows the width of the air channels W{air} as a function of time for an angle $\alpha \simeq 0.21^{\circ}$ and different layer thicknesses.
 For a given time and a given thickness of the coating layer, we observe that air channels are narrower than fingers.
-Contrary to the fingers, the width of air channels $W{\rm air}$ increases over time.
-When $W{\rm air}$ is plotted as a function of the distance from the apex, we evidence that the width of the channels is set by the local distance between the plates:
+Contrary to the fingers, the width of air channels W{air} increases over time.
+When W{air} is plotted as a function of the